 All 12-volt current is routed to a 12-volt pass-through power stud mounted on the battery box.
-The power stud is the hub of the 12-volt system tying together the inverter/charger, house battery, and battery separator.
+The power stud is the hub of the 12-volt system tying together the inverter/charger and house batteries.

 Power from the stud goes to a buss bar holding Type 2 thermal breakers.
 The thermal breakers then feed electrical components throughout the touring coach.